-- 2.2.
-Duration: This communications protocol shall remain in effect continuously throughout the Competition from the date registration opens to the date of the final announcement of the decision of the TJPA Board to select a D/D Team. - 2.3.
+- 2.1.
+Communications Protocol: No Respondent or Respondent's agent shall communicate with any member of the TJPA Board, TJPA staff, TJPA consultants, Jury, or Competition Manager on matters pertaining to this Competition, except as provided in these Competition Regulations.
+Any unguthorized communication will automatically disqualify the Respondent from the Competition.
+If any Participant desires information with regard to the Competition, the Competition Regulations, the Project, or the Program, the Respondent shall request this information by e-mail to the Competition Manager at the Competition Address during the Question and Answer Periods in each Stage. - 2.2.
+Duration: This communications protocol shall remain in effect throughout Stage II of the Competition from the date this RFP is distributed to the later of: (1) the date of the final announcement of the decision of the TJPA Board to approve contracts with the Team selected for exclusive negotiations; (2) final announcement of the TJPA Board's decision to abandon negotiations with the initially selected Team and begin negotiations with the Team seeking to depart from this communications protocol; or (3) final announcement of the TJPA Board's decision to terminate the Competition without selecting a Team.
+(Updated) - 2.3.
 Reporting and Disqualification: Employees of the TJPA, TJPA Board members, TJPA consultants, and members of the Jury shall report any communications from Respondents to the Competition Manager.
 The Competition Manager will automatically disqualify Respondents who engage in unauthorized communications. - 2.4.
 Questions and Answers: All questions received in accordance with the Competition Schedule will be answered in accordance with the Competition Regulations.
 The authorship of the questions shall remain anonymous.
 Upon publication by the Competition Manager, the Questions and Answers will become part of the Competition Program.